rchak007/deep_learning_hw/Compare results FNG Close prices RNN models.md

-### Below are the results of comparing deep learning recurrent neural networks LSTM models for Fear and Greed sentiment affect on prices vs window Closing price model.
+### Below are the results of comparing deep learning recurrent neural networks LSTM models for Fear and Greed sentiment affect on prices vs window Closing price model

-#### We see that the Fear and Greed Sentiment on its own is lesser of predicator of price of BTC in comparison to window of closing prices model.
-We kept the architecture same for both models and ran the models for different batch sizes.
+**We see that the Fear and Greed Sentiment on its own is lesser of predicator of price of BTC in comparison to window of closing prices model.
+We kept the architecture same for both models and ran the models for different batch sizes.**

+**We also saw that batch size 90 did better than other lower batch sizes.**